 Krewella pulls up an Ableton Live session called “Burrito Beat” — “As you guys know, the work-in-progress titles are always a little funny,” Yasmine laughs — and listen back to the track, a futuristic pop drum ‘n’ bass banger.

 It’s sounding good, but one section still needs some new synths, so Yasmine opens up Arcade.
-“Let’s just surf a bit,” she says, clicking through to the Sampler Kit “Final Hour” in Drip.
+“Let’s just surf a bit,” she says, clicking through to the Sampler “Final Hour” in Drip.
 “Literally everything in this Line is good.”

-”I think adding Distant Voices was a game-changer,” Yasmine says, pulling up the Kit “Haunting Petals.”
+”I think adding Distant Voices was a game-changer,” Yasmine says, pulling up the Sampler “Haunting Petals.”
 Jahan agrees: “I think this is what inspired the loose idea for the writing that we have,” she replies.

 Yasmine’s favorite aspect of Arcade: The way you don’t have to tinker with multiple plugins and sample folders to get incredible results.
 “It’s all in one place.
 This has everything you’re looking for — the macros, the samples… And it’s a pretty-ass plugin.”